kpm1985/BeatSaberCTFChallenge/notes.md

 Amanda created the CTF and I was actually able to solve it (I made it more difficult).
 Its so cool to solve, as my first CTF, one that is from an industry icon.
 And for @KerberToast it was so cool to meet someone who took the time to help me.
 I am normally pretty smart, but this felt a lot like a "first" to me and it was silly how hard I made it on myself.
 Anyways, the help is appreciated immensely as is the CTF itself and these two have my deep gratitude.
 It was a fun ctf I took lots of breaks and drinks it was really fun.
 And I did learn a lot and some good new skills so its a definite win.
 Best gift.

+Took the time today to add a programatic solver.
+All it does is strip out the logic from the original game and just eliminates all the graphics and game code.
+With this new approach it takes seconds to get the flag instead of almost 15 minutes.
+Still I kinda miss watching the blocks race toward certain death but this was only like a 20 minute hack job in python.